Self-ownership

-If the idea of owning property privately began as I have conjectured, then the self-identification of the individual as a unique center of consciousness not only assisted in orienting him to his surroundings, but awakened in him the recognition that he owned himself.
+If the idea of owning property privately began as I have conjectured, then the self-identification of the individual as a unique centre of consciousness not only assisted in orienting him to his surroundings, but awakened in him the recognition that he owned himself.

 Each person grows to maturity, taking particular note of his own configuration, skin texture, features, appendages, and blemishes.
 Never will he know anything quite as well as he knows his own body.
 As he identifies himself with his physical structure, he will turn his attention within to note his own mental processes, and to wonder at this strange function of cognition and this utterly fascinating ability to think and remember and even to think about thinking and remembering.
-He develops cravings for food and drink and for other satisfactions, he experiences pain and joy, and centers himself in the property of his person.
+He develops cravings for food and drink and for other satisfactions, he experiences pain and joy, and centres himself in the property of his person.

 If he does not formally think through the process wherein he recognises that he owns himself, he nonetheless adopts all the attributes of ownership over himself.
 Doubtless, many early thinkers recognised the fact of man’s ownership of his person, although no one phrased it better than John Locke:

-Though the earth and all inferior creatures be common to all men, yet every man has a “property” in his own “person.”
+Though the earth and all inferior creatures be common to all men, yet every man has a “property” in his own “person”.
 This nobody has any right to but himself.

 The process whereby the child first becomes conscious of himself, and finally awakens in maturity to the recognition of his full self as incontrovertibly unique and separate from the rest of creation, is the process of maturing.
 There is no fixed time schedule for this maturation.
 Some develop rapidly and sense their complete control over their energies and facilities before they reach their teens.
 Others develop slowly, passing into the twenties and even the thirties until the process is as complete as it ever will be for them.